jazeem-azeez/DMPC/README.md

 ## Work in progress

-Clone and tinker with sample code
+Clone and tinker with sample code - please ingore test cases as this was a work in progress